 Since that time, elements of the collection have been used to illustrate themes and issues posed through other exhibitions at the Potter Museum.

-Currently the Foundation is supporting a project to present the collection on-line, as a national resource for senior secondary students and university students for research and study.
-The resource will incorporate high quality digital images of the works, academic notes and analysis, links to interviews with the artists and commentators, artefacts illustrating the social context in which the works were created and links to other related sites.
-It is anticipated that the website will be launched during 2016.
+The Foundation has also supported a project to present the collection on-line, as a national resource for senior secondary students and university students for research and study.
+The resource incorporates high quality digital images of the works, academic notes and analysis, links to interviews with the artists and commentators, artefacts illustrating the social context in which the works were created and links to other related sites.
+It can be viewed at www.vizardfoundationartcollection.com.au/the-nineties.